This page will lay out as much information as possible about being a vendor in the Pride, Not Prejudice Market.

 The participation fee will cover static costs such as the website and shop fees, programming needs, advertisement, promotion, honorariums for the selection committee.

-The commission fees will cover payment processing fees, a 2.5% towards community charitable causes, packing materials and any extra shipping fees that are not covered by the flat rate.
+The commission fees will cover payment processing fees, 2.5% (of net sales) towards community charitable causes, packing materials and any extra shipping fees that are not covered by the flat rate.

-Any remaining money will be compensation for the time and labour of the show organizers.
+Any remaining funds will be compensation for the time and labour of the show organizers.

 Who Can Participate?

-The Pride Not Prejudice Market is focused on anti-oppressive activism and ideals.
+The Pride, Not Prejudice Fair is focused on anti-oppressive activism and ideals.
 The goal is to highlight feminist, queer, disabled, racialized, and other marginalized makers, artists, and brands.

 Applications are open to all makers and creators with products, brands, or identities that fit within that goal, mission, and objective.

 Due to this requirement, our focus is on makers and artists within the overall Ottawa area.
-We are open to application to makers and artists from further away, such as Montreal, as long as they are willing to still abide by this requirement.
-(Perhaps multiple makers could send one vehicle?)
+We are open to applications from makers and artists from further away, such as Montreal or within Ontario as long as they are willing to still abide by this requirement – or, upon the discretion of the organizer, ship using a courier (we recommend Swiftpost).
+Any applicants outside of this area will be considered on a case by case basis and will need to agree to the shipping terms in order to avoid delays in the fulfilment of products.

 Due to our goal to provide consolidated, flat rate shipping, certain items will not be accepted.